SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 reason, the widespread loss of regional forest associations common in the PLS (Figure 8d), and the rapid rise of novel forest assemblages (Figure 8e) have important implications for our ability to understand ecological responses to changing climate.
-The loss of these forests implies that the modern understanding of forest cover, climate relationships, realized and potential niches and species associations may be strongly biased toward a single state, even though 38% of the total regional cover is novel relative to forests only two centuries ago.
+The loss of historical forest types implies that the modern understanding of forest cover, climate relationships, realized and potential niches and species associations may be strongly biased in this region, even though 29% of the total regional cover is novel relative to forests only two centuries ago.

 Beyond shifts in composition at a meso-scale, the broader shifts in ecotones can strongly impact models of species responses and